open-sdg/open-sdg/docs/architecture.md

       </span>
     </div>
     <div class="node global row4 site-column" id="sdg-translations">
-      SDG<br> Translations
+      Translations
       <i tabindex="0" class="fa fa-info-circle"></i>
       <span class="info">
-        <a href="https://github.com/open-sdg/sdg-translations">SDG Translations</a> provides translations of all the text used on your site.
+        Translation repositories like <a href="https://github.com/open-sdg/translations-open-sdg">this one</a> provide translations of all the text used on your site.
         <br><br>
-        This is a stand-alone project which can be forked and extended to translate any implementation-specific text as needed.
+        These are stand-alone projects which can be forked and extended to translate any implementation-specific text as needed.
       </span>
     </div>